theOneAndOnlyOne/BeReel/README.md

 ## Buy Me A Coffee!

-You like to work here?
-Buy me a coffee by following this [link](https://www.buymeacoffee.com/theoneandonlyone)
+You like the work here?
+Feel free to buy me a coffee by following this [link](https://www.buymeacoffee.com/theoneandonlyone)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>